betocantu93/ember-rison-qs/README.md

 - Friendly Urls
 - Complex state saved in the url without common ember.js deserialize, serialize issues.

-This idea came while watching kibana dashboards query params, they actually use this exact method.
+This idea comes from watching kibana dashboards query params, they actually use this exact method.
 It solves the ugly query strings and huge strings, some servers doesn't even support 2k+ characters.

 Compatibility
 ------------------------------------------------------------------------------